 Word of mouth can be a powerful tool when you’re seeking a property.
 Ask around to see if any friends or colleagues know of anyone about to sell.

 There are a lot of advantages to finding a property through your own network.
 For starters, you get a chance to speak with the current owners before the property even hits the market, so you can negotiate cost.
 You also don’t have to worry about competing with other buyers because you are ahead of everybody else and could have exclusive right to buy.

 If you are currently renting a place and the owner decides to sell that property, you as a tenant will have the exclusive right of purchase.
 This is also known as the “Vorkaufsrecht” in Germany, and basically guarantees tenants the preemptive right to purchase the property they rent before it hits the market.

 It might be a proactive move to ask your current landlord if there is an intention to sell the property that you currently rent.
-It may not be next month but there is a chance that the landlord is an elderly person who wishes to sell their property in the near future.
+It may not be next month but there is a chance that the landlord wishes to sell their property in the near future.

 This method is of interest to people who intend to buy to let, rather than those who are looking for their own home.